Holidays in Tuscany: Val D’orcia

 What to see

 Montalcino.
-Famous all over the world for its wine, the Brunello, Montalcino is a fortified medieval town that lies on the top of a hill, surrounded by vineyards and 640px-Castello-di-Montalcino-300x225farms.
+Famous all over the world for its wine, the Brunello, Montalcino is a fortified medieval town that lies on the top of a hill, surrounded by vineyards and farms.
 The main activity to enjoy around here is a tour of the wineries, of course, but a tour of the town isn’t to rule out.
 Pay a visit to the Fortezza: the core of this majestic building dates back to the 14th century, but the fortress has been enlarged when Medici extended their dominion over the town.
 From its yard you can enjoy a wonderful view of the valley, but if that’s not enough you can buy a ticket to visit its bastions and take a look from up there.

 Before leaving, stop at the Saint Augustine church to visit the Museo d’Arte Sacra, where the Madonna col Bambino by Simone Martini is on exhibit.